Ebooher21/practice-booher/README.md

 |Theodore Roosevelt|Would update him on the current political sphere and watch him become very disappointed.|October 27, 1858|January 6, 1919|
 |Chris Sawyer|In my opinion, he is the greatest game developer of all time.
 So I would ask him to teach me his ways.|February 14, 1969|n/a|
 |Siddartha Gautama|I would like to know how to reach Nirvana.|563 BCE|483 BCE|

+---

+### Favorite Qoutes

+> Two things are infinite: the universe and human stupidity; and I'm not sure about the universe. - *Albert Einstein*

+> A man who dares to waste on hour of time has not discovered the value of life. - *Charles Darwin*